Top Halal Restaurants in Singapore: From Casual Dining to Fine Dining Experiences

 Located in Kampong Gelam, OUD Restaurant offers a refined halal dining experience led by chefs with Michelin-starred backgrounds.
 The menu focuses on modern wood-fired cuisine, with standout dishes such as black pepper crab, wagyu-based creations, and seasonal ala carte specials that highlight bold, smoky flavours.

 Pricing is on the upscale side, reflecting its premium positioning.
-Reviews often highlight its polished plating, attentive service, and elevated dining atmosphere that suits special occasions and intimate gatherings.
+Reviews often We could definitely say that one the highlights to this place is its polished plating, attentive service, and elevated dining atmosphere that suits special occasions and intimate gatherings.

 Opening Hours: Typically 11:30am-3pm for lunch and 6pm-10pm for dinner with extended hours across weekends, making it suitable for both lunch and dinner reservations.